-To describe the genetic diversity of the studied cohort, the GBS approach was applied.
+To describe the genetic diversity of the studied cohort, the GBS approach was applied to characterize 90 rapeseed accessions from the VNIIMK collection.
+Each accession was sequenced in three replicates.
 As a result, we identified 160257 raw biallelic SNPs.
 After the filtering procedures, 12226 SNPs were left for the subsequent analysis, which is approximately 7-8 times lower than it was previously made by using similar reduced representation sequencing approaches (Gacek et al., 2017; Lees et al., 2016).
 Which on the one hand is explained by the relatively strict filters used to subset the genotypes, and on the other could be the result of a relatively small sample size capturing a smaller amount of genetic diversity.